rogatka/items-monitoring/items-monitoring/README.md

 ## Monitoring API
 ### Summary
 Application allows to retrieve items from MongoDB and Redis cache.
-Application also has simple UI to search for items (using ElasticSearch).
+Application also has simple UI to search for items (using ElasticSearch) and generate PDF or XLSX reports.

 ### How to run locally
 Application requires